aclark4life/pelican-blog/content/pillow-2015-report.rst

 The state of the Pillow
 -----------------------

 July of 2015 will mark Pillow's 5th anniversary and as of 2015, PIL is 20 years old.
-In early 2015, the state of the Pillow is good!
+In early 2015, the state of the Pillow is good.
 Here are some statistics:

 - Over 5.5 million PyPI downloads.